jito-foundation/ncn-template/simulation-test-detailed-guide.md

 This step initializes the core configuration for the NCN program with critical parameters:

 - **NCN Admin**: The authority that can modify configuration settings
-- **Epochs Before Stall**: How many epochs before a non-completed voting cycle is considered stalled (default: 3)
+- **Epochs Before Stall**: How many epochs before a non-completed consensus cycle is considered stalled (default: 3)
 - **Epochs After Consensus Before Close**: How long to wait after consensus before closing epoch data (default: 10)
 - **Valid Slots After Consensus**: How many slots votes are still accepted after consensus is reached (default: 10000)